emgong/double-takes/app/posts/2015-10-12-configure-leiningen-for-clojurescript-and-clojure-testing.md

 ## Build configuration

 Within the `:builds` sequence for lein-cljsbuild, we began with two profiles; one for basic development, and one with advanced optimizations.
 I've added a new one called `:test`that includes the paths to the source and the tests.
-This makes it extremely convenient because allows cljsbuild to compile in all three sequences at once and gives you a test suite alongside the library code.
+This makes it extremely convenient because it allows cljsbuild to compile in all three sequences at once and gives you a test suite alongside the library code.
 Below is the new `:builds` sequence:

 ``` clojure
 :builds {:minify {:source-paths ["src-cljs"]